GroupCamp/GroupCamp-API/Auth.md

 Here are the usual problems:

-* API is not enabled on your account: if you cannot access the API icon in the admin panel of your account, then, the authentication will consider the key/secret pair is invalid, please contact the GroupCamp support to re-enable the API access on your account.
+* API is not enabled in your account: if you cannot access the API icon in the admin panel of your account, then, the authentication will consider the key/secret pair is invalid, please contact the GroupCamp support to re-enable the API access on your account.